deepaksood619/deepaksood619.github.io/docs/devops/others/servers/gunicorn.md

 - Gunicorn starts a single master process that gets forked, and the resulting child processes are the workers.
 - The role of the master process is to make sure that the number of workers is the same as the ones defined in the settings.
 So if any of the workers die, the master process starts another one, by forking itself again.
 - The role of the workers is to handle HTTP requests.
-- Thepreinpre-forkedmeans that the master process creates the workers before handling any HTTP request.
+- The pre in pre-forked means that the master process creates the workers before handling any HTTP request.
 - The OS kernel handles load balancing between worker processes.

 https://pythonspeed.com/articles/gunicorn-in-docker

 ## Setting up workers

 1. If the application is [I/O bounded](https://en.wikipedia.org/wiki/I/O_bound), the best performance usually comes from using "pseudo-threads" (gevent or asyncio).
-As we have seen, Gunicorn supports this programming paradigm by setting the appropriateworker classand adjusting the value ofworkersto(2*CPU)+1.
+As we have seen, Gunicorn supports this programming paradigm by setting the appropriate worker class and adjusting the value of workers to `(2*CPU)+1`.

 2. If the application is [CPU bounded](https://en.wikipedia.org/wiki/CPU-bound), it doesn't matter how many concurrent requests are handled by the application.
 The only thing that matters is the number of parallel requests.
 Due to [Python's GIL](https://wiki.python.org/moin/GlobalInterpreterLock), threads and "pseudo-threads" cannot run in parallel.
-The only way to achieve parallelism is to increaseworkersto the suggested(2*CPU)+1, understanding that the maximum number of parallel requests is the number of cores.
+The only way to achieve parallelism is to increase workers to the suggested `(2*CPU)+1`, understanding that the maximum number of parallel requests is the number of cores.

 3. If there is a concern about the application [memory footprint](https://en.wikipedia.org/wiki/Memory_footprint), usingthreadsand its correspondinggthread worker classin favor ofworkersyields better performance because the application is loaded once per worker and every thread running on the worker shares some memory, this comes to the expense of some additional CPU consumption.